 The amounts and percentages of common stock beneficially owned are reported based on regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial owner of securities as to which he has no economic interest.
+A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial owner of the same securities, and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
 Except as indicated by footnote, to our knowledge, the persons named in the table below have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them.
 We are not aware of any of our stockholders that, as of May 30, 2025, beneficially owned more than 5% of our common stock.